FOX SPARROW – (Passerella iliaca)

 The Fox sparrow is thus named due to its reddish tones which remind of the Red fox, but the species has variable colors depending on the areas where it is found.
 The eastern species is reddish brown with a grey face above the eye and neck sides.
 The breast is light grey with brown streaks, and displays a brown spot in the middle, like the Song sparrow.
 The reddish brown is more apparent on the rump and the tail, which is long.
 The bill is dark on top and orange under.
 The legs are reddish-pink.
 The length of the Fox sparrow is about 17 cm (7 in.) long.

-The Latin name ‘Passerella’ means “little sparrow” and ‘iliaca’ refers to ‘flank’ (probably alluding to the streaked flanks of this bird).
+NAME: The English name ‘Sparrow’ derives from Anglo-Saxon ‘Spearwa’, which means ‘flutterer’, and it has been applied to many small birds (Choate).
+The Latin genus name ‘Passerella’ means “little sparrow”.
+As for the Latin species name ‘iliaca’, it refers to ‘flank’ (probably alluding to the streaked flanks of this bird).

 While feeding on the ground, this sparrow scratches the ground with both feet in a backward motion, then jumps ahead and begins again.